2014 United States House of Representatives elections in Oklahoma: District 3

 The 3rd district is located in Western Oklahoma.
 The largest district in Oklahoma and one of the largest in the country, it includes the Oklahoma Panhandle, Ponca City and the city of Stillwater as well as the Osage Nation.
-The incumbent is Republican Frank Lucas, who has represented the district since 2003 and previously represented the 6th district from 1994 to 2003.
-He was re-elected with 75% of the vote in 2012 and the district has a PVI of R+26.
+Incumbent Republican Frank Lucas, who had represented the district since 2003 and previously represented the 6th district from 1994 to 2003, ran for re-election.
+He was re-elected with 75% of the vote in 2012 and the district had a PVI of R+26.

 Republican primary

 The Club for Growth announced that they intended to support a Republican challenger to Lucas in the primary election, calling him a "Republican In Name Only".
-Businessman and candidate for Governor in 2010 Robert Hubbard and businessman and Democratic nominee for the seat in 2012 Timothy Ray Murray both ran against Lucas in the Republican primary.